SEED

 What is really nice is that the plants themselves don't actually take up that much space, and the squash have a good flavour, so you do get to eat them as well.
 The flesh is crisp and sweet and can even be eaten raw like carrot sticks, or is delicious roasted or cooked in the usual manner.
 You definitely will not run short of pumpkin soup with this one!

-Pink , very large pumpkins, send us your photos!
+Pink , very large pumpkins

 12 seed £